santhosh-doli/tc/Compare Preferences/README.md

 # Help to find Import option
 By default KNIME opens up in the 'Modern UI' and the current version (5.3.1) does not support import/export options.
 Switch to the 'Classic UI' by using the 'Menu' button at the Top-Right Corner of the application.

+# Limitations
+Only Preference Name and Values are compared.
+Not other attributes like Type, Array.